GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_post_processing.md

 sim_df %>%
   filter(time == 1200) %>% ## only keep the last time-point of each simulation
   select(trial, Ind, "P7") %>% ## we want to focus on DFR proteins abundance
-  ## for a better plot, show wild-type plant first, give them a nice label
+  ## for a better plot, show wild-type plant first, and give each individual a nice label
   ## (rather than "Ind1" and "Ind2")
   mutate(Ind = factor(Ind,
                       levels = c("Ind1", "Ind2"),